Grounded Story: Home

 Written by

-We are proud to launch our second round of Ground Story grants for First Nations early-stage storytellers following the success of our first-ever grant round in 2024.
+We are excited to launch our second round of Ground Story grants for First Nations early-stage storytellers following the success of our first-ever grant round in 2024.

 The Grounded Story Grant Program supports early-stage First Nations storytellers to bring a project to life.